FUNDS – TRUST ACCOUNT

-- If we hold significant funds on your behalf, we will place the funds on interest bearing deposit.
-The interest received as a consequence will be payable to you, unless otherwise discussed.
+- If we hold significant funds on your behalf, we will only place the funds on interest bearing deposit, if you have completed and returned the required Common Reporting Standard declaration.
+The interest received as a consequence of funds being on interest bearing deposit will be payable to you, unless otherwise discussed.
 An administration fee of 6% of the interest will be charged to meet our costs in this respect, with a minimum fee of $25 applying.
 The maximum fee shall be no more than $500.

 - We have procedures in place to deal with issues that arise if the interests of two or more clients conflict.